How we source, check and update every number.

-The figures on this site are refreshed automatically every day.
-We run an automated data pipeline — a scheduled GitHub Action — that pulls the latest numbers from the sources listed above and writes them into the site's dataset.
-Because the process is automated rather than hand-keyed, there is no lag while someone gets around to updating a spreadsheet, and far less room for transcription mistakes.
+The figures on this site are refreshed automatically every day by a scheduled GitHub Action - no lag while someone gets around to updating a spreadsheet, and far less room for transcription mistakes.

 Every figure on the site carries an “as of” date so you can see exactly how fresh it is.
 Some data naturally moves faster than others: PSX prices and the PKR-USD rate change on every trading day, while the SBP policy rate only changes when the Monetary Policy Committee meets (roughly every six weeks) and CDNS profit rates change only when the government revises them.
 When a source has not published anything new, the “as of” date simply reflects the last time that source itself changed.